Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 We can further optimise this algorithm if we know that ${P \cup B}$ satisfies UNA (e.g., if an earlier UNA check was conducted).
-If $\nu$ matches an equality atom ${t_1 \equals t_2 \in \body{r}}$ as ${c \equals c}$, then any corresponding derivation from $P$ and $B$ necessarily matches ${t_1 \equals t_2}$ to ${d \equals d}$ for some constant $d$.
+If $\nu$ matches an equality atom ${t_1 \equals t_2 \in \body{r}}$ to ${c \equals c}$, then any corresponding derivation from $P$ and $B$ necessarily matches ${t_1 \equals t_2}$ to ${d \equals d}$ for some constant $d$.
 Moreover, program $P$ is well-formed, so ${d \equals d}$ can be derived using the reflexivity rule, and no other proofs for ${d \equals d}$ need to be considered (line~\ref{alg:relevance:UNA-opt}).
-Finally, if all matches of ${t_1 \equals t_2}$ are of such a form and at least one of $t_1$ or $t_2$ is a variable and the other term is of depth zero, then we can eliminate ${t_1 \equals t_2}$ from the rule and replace the variable everywhere else in the rule.
+Finally, if all matches of ${t_1 \equals t_2}$ are of the form ${c \equals c}$ and at least one of $t_1$ or $t_2$ is a variable and the other term is of depth zero, then we can eliminate ${t_1 \equals t_2}$ from the rule and replace the variable everywhere else in the rule.
 To this end, Algorithm~\ref{alg:relevance} uses a set $\mathcal{B}$ to keep track of the body equality atoms that can be matched to an equality of the form other than ${d \equals d}$ (line~\ref{alg:relevance:add-B}) and are thus `blocked' from being eliminated.
-After all ways to derive query answers have been considered, body equality atoms that have not been blocked are removed as described earlier (lines~\ref{alg:relevance:UNA:start}--\ref{alg:relevance:UNA:end}).
+After considering all ways to derive query answers, body equality atoms that have not been blocked are removed (lines~\ref{alg:relevance:UNA:start}--\ref{alg:relevance:UNA:end}).

-The computation of $I$ in line~\ref{alg:relevance:abstraction-fixpoint} may not terminate in general, but we shall apply Algorithm~\ref{alg:relevance} in our experiments only in cases where termination is guaranteed.
-Theorem~\ref{thm:relevance} states that relevant rules are sufficient to correctly derive all query answers.
+The computation of $I$ in line~\ref{alg:relevance:abstraction-fixpoint} may not terminate in general, but termination is guaranteed for all dependency classes that we mentioned in Section~\ref{sec:answering:overview}.
+Theorem~\ref{thm:relevance} states that the algorithm is \emph{sound} in the sense that the returned rules are sufficient to correctly answer the query.
+In Section~\ref{sec:evaluation} we show empirically that the technique can be very effective in practice.

-\begin{restatable}{theorem}{thmRelevance} For each well-formed program $P$ defining a query $\predQ$ and each base instance $B$, program ${\R = \relevance{P}{B}}$ is well-formed; moreover, for each fact of the form ${\predQ(\vec a)}$, it holds that ${P \cup \SG{P} \cup B \models \predQ(\vec a)}$ if and only if ${\R \cup \SG{\mathcal{R}} \cup B \models \predQ(\vec a)}$. \end{restatable}
+\begin{restatable}{theorem}{thmRelevance} For each well-formed program $P$ defining a query $\predQ$ and each base instance $B$, program ${\R = \relevance{P}{B}}$ is well-formed; moreover, for each fact of the form ${\predQ(\vec a)}$, it holds that ${P \cup \SG{P} \cup B \models \predQ(\vec a)}$ if and only if ${\R \cup \SG{\R} \cup B \models \predQ(\vec a)}$. \end{restatable}